janvdbergh/advent-of-code/README.md

 More information can be found on their website: https://adventofcode.com/.

 This repository contains my solution to the different programming exercices.
-They are mainly programmed in Java.
+They are mainly programmed in Java or Kotlin.